collective/collective.trustedimports/README.rst

 Contents
 --------

-Currently support librires which can use used without modification are
+Currently support librires which can use used without modification are:

 - email.mime